va3c/viewer/va3c-hacker/r4/readme.md

 [Geometry, Vertices and Colors]( #../../va3c-hacker-cookbook/geometry-vertices-colors/index.html# )

-It was as part of a question by Ben as to the possibility of simulation data.
+It was as part of a question by Dan M as to the possibility of displaying simulation data.

 </details>
 <details>